 Fast forward to today’s team — the Osoyoos Coyotes.

 In the fall of 2008, a small group interested in bringing KIJHL junior hockey back to the South Okanagan began to build.
 The contingent was comprised of the Osoyoos Rebels original Marketing Director, John Kapusty, local radio personality and Osoyoos Heat ‘play-by-play’ announcer, Randy Bedard and past professional and collegiate goaltending standout at the University of Wisconsin, Roy Schultz.
 The group was unanimously approved by the KIJHL Board of Governors in April of 2009 and the newest edition of the Osoyoos franchise had begun.

-Randy Bedard became the sole proprietor of the Osoyoos Coyotes Junior Hockey Club in April of 2012, with Head Coach Ken Law remaining an integral part of the organization since the beginning.
+Randy Bedard became the sole proprietor of the Osoyoos Coyotes Junior Hockey Club in April of 2012.

 The ‘Yotes continue to move like the wind, demonstrate a hard working, survivor instinct and feed on visiting teams.